ntstevens/DATSC101/README.md

 **Email:** <nstevens@uwaterloo.ca>

 ## Textbook
-You will be able to get by in the course using the provided lecture and tutorial material.
-But in creating this content, I drew on material from several "textbooks".
+There is no formal textbook assigned for this course; you'll be able to get by using the provided lecture and tutorial material.
+That said, when creating this content, I drew on material from several sources, the primary ones listed below.
 Most of these are not textbooks in the traditional sense; all of them are "open educational resources", with the operative word being "open" (i.e., *free*).
 While you will not strictly *need* them, you may wish to consult them for additional exposure to various topics.
 Supplemental (optional) readings will be assigned from some of these sources.

 * [*Data Science: A First Introduction with Python*](https://python.datasciencebook.ca/) by Tiffany Timbers, Trevor Campbell, Melissa Lee, Joel Ostblom, Lindsey Heagy
 * [*Computational and Inferential Thinking: The Foundations of Data Science*](http://inferentialthinking.com/) by Ani Adhikari, John DeNero, David Wagner